Skip to main content

 Email: Moylish Campus, Limerick

-1. Applicants must complete and submit an application form outlining why they would like to enroll in the course, what they hope to gain from participation and information about previous experience or knowledge they believe would be of help to them in successfully completing the course.
+1. Applicants must complete and submit an application form outlining why they would like to enrol in the course, what they hope to gain from participation and information about previous experience or knowledge they believe would be of help to them in successfully completing the course.

 2. Applicants must provide evidence of their diagnosed Intellectual Disability which can be represented by a letter or report from a GP or recognised allied clinician.